 Purpose-built and highly efficient.
 Mitsubishi Electric Cooling Systems for IT and electrical equipment.

-Definitions of common critical power terms and acronyms.
+Definitions of common critical power terminology

 In a DC circuit or in an AC circuit whose impedance is pure resistance, it is the product of root mean squared voltage and the root mean squared current expressed in watts.
 Also referred to a True or Real power.

 Ability of an air conditioning system to work with another unit and sharing the heat load.

 Expressed in volt-amps, it is the product of the applied voltage and current in an AC circuit.
 As the power factor is not included in the calculation, it is not the true power (which is expressed in watts).

 Testing a UPS at a predetermined power level for a predetermined time period

 BMS | Building Management System (a.k.a.
 Building Automation System (BAS))

 A computerized system installed in buildings that controls and monitors the building's mechanical and electrical equipment such as ventilation, lighting, power, fire systems, and security systems.
 This can also refer to a Battery Management System used for controlling batteries.
 These systems help to prevent adverse battery states and monitor and extend battery life.

 The function of a capacitor in an electrical circuit is to store energy to maintain a supply of power.
 With regards to a UPS, they are specifically used to remove fluctuations present in the power source to provide a clean power signal to equipment downstream.